 - A tear that extends to surrounding muscles.
 An anal fissure may extend into the ring of muscle that holds your anus closed (internal anal sphincter), making it more difficult for your anal fissure to heal.
 An unhealed fissure can trigger a cycle of discomfort that may require medications or surgery to reduce the pain and to repair or remove the fissure.

-You may be able to prevent an anal fissure by taking measures to prevent constipation.
+You may be able to prevent an anal fissure by taking measures to prevent constipation or diarrhea.
 Eat high-fiber foods, drink fluids and exercise regularly to keep from having to strain during bowel movements.

 Anal fissure care at Mayo Clinic

 Nov.
 28, 2018